How to Stop Your Cat From Using Your Holiday Decorations to Torture You

 Share Article

-Cats are notoriously curious — there’s a famous saying about it for a reason — and they often can’t resist scaling the Christmas tree or knocking that shiny new menorah off the table.
-Next thing you know, your favorite glass ornament is shattered on the floor, your holiday bunting is in tangled tatters, and your classy and festive home has become a minefield of knocked-down and broken decorations.
+It’s hard to keep a curious cat from sniffing around — you know the old saying.
+It’s especially true during the holidays, when there are a whole lot of new sights, sounds, and smells to explore.
+When December comes around, our cats often can’t resist scaling the Christmas tree or knocking that shiny new menorah off the table.
+Next thing you know, your favorite glass ornament is shattered on the floor, your holiday bunting is in tangled tatters, and your festive home has become a minefield of torn-up decorations.

-Decorating the whole house for the holidays is half the fun, but it becomes a hazard when your cat wants to knock literally everything off the table, shelves, and counters.
+You might want to decorate every inch of the house, but that can become a hazard when your cat wants to knock literally everything over.
 Anyone who’s stumbled on a broken item that their cat tossed onto the floor can attest the feeling is far from holly jolly.

-If you have a particularly curious (and obnoxious) cat, you may want to confine your holiday decorating to a single room — preferably one with a door you can close.
+If you have a particularly curious cat, you may want to confine your holiday decorating to one room — preferably one with a door you can close.
 While it may be less exciting to lock your holiday spirit away, you’ll be grateful that your favorite nutcrackers and ornaments will survive for another year.

 You don’t have to wait until December 25 to give your cat a gift.
-(Let’s face it, they don’t even know what Christmas is anyway.)
-Sometimes Santa Paws arrives a little early, even if your kitty is more naughty than nice.
+Let’s be honest: They won’t know the difference.
+Sometimes Santa Paws arrives early, even if your kitty is more naughty than nice.

 Many of us have those special ornamentsopens in a new tab and holiday decorations that have been passed down for generations.
 And it takes a cat approximately five seconds to completely destroy that family heirloom.

 To safely celebrate the holiday season with your favorite feline, it’s a good idea to keep all breakables and potentially hazardous items either in storage or in a room that your cat can’t access.
-Instead, opt for felt, paper, or wood ornaments and decor that won’t break when it falls (or is unceremoniously knocked from its perch).
+In places your kitty can access, opt for less fragile ornaments and decor; think felt, paper, or wood.

-Contrary to popular opinion, you can train a cat just like a dog, through positive reinforcement — and it’s never too late to start.
-You’re probably rolling your eyes at the idea of hiring a behaviorist opens in a new tabfor your cat or trying some training methods at home.
-But you can do achieve change in your cat’s behavior, even if it’s a Christmas miracle.
+Contrary to popular opinion, you can train a cat through positive reinforcement — and it’s never too late to start.
+You might think your cat seems too aloof to be a willing student, but you can achieve change in your cat’s behavior, even if it’s a Christmas miracle.

 “With any unwanted cat behavior, the best training methods are the art of distraction/redirection and positive reinforcement,” Tamburo says.
 “When trying to keep your cat away from holiday decorations, try adding more alternative things that pique their attention.
 Once the cat is refocused on that item, reward with treats and praise (or whatever that cat considers motivating).
 Be consistent with this, as it will take a little time for the cat to learn that new, more appropriate behavior.”